Lewis Hamilton spotted in LA with new Ferrari LaFerrari Aperta

 The LaFerrari Aperta made its debut at the 2016 Paris auto show and was built to commemorate the Italian brand's 70th anniversary.
 Apart from its removable roof, the car is pretty much identical to the LaFerrari coupe.
 The powertrain consists of a 6.3-liter V-12, a pair of electric motors, and a seven-speed dual-clutch transmission.
 The setup is good for 950 horsepower, or enough to rocket the long-nose car from 0-60 mph in under 3.0 seconds.

-While the LaFerrari might not be as fast around a track as the Porsche 918 Spyder and McLaren P1, the car ultimately comes out on top when it comes to appreciation.
+While the LaFerrari might not be as fast around a track as the Porsche 918 Spyder or McLaren P1, the car ultimately comes out on top when it comes to appreciation.
 LaFerrari coupes have traded hands for $5 million, and we can only surmise that the more exclusive LaFerrari Aperta would warrant even higher bids.

 Email This Page